 Applications are accepted through our Grant Seekers page by clicking on the blue button labeled “Apply for This Grant” on the right side of the page.
 You will need to create an account with our online portal provider, Submittable.
 Once you do this, you can begin filling out the application.
 You will be able to save your application, working at your own pace.

 If you are unable to fill out the application online, please contact us at email@example.com.

 A strong proposal will address each of The Foundation for Evangelism’s six values:

-The Equipping the Local Church Grant Cycle is intended to be an annual grant cycle, with our other two focus areas – Engaging the Ministry of the Laity and Raising Up Gospel Leaders – being added over the next two years.
+The Equipping the Local Church Grant Cycle is an annual grant cycle.
 If you feel like your church/churches need a little more time to develop a vision for a grant-funded ministry or program, you will have other opportunities in the future.
 You can subscribe to our email list for Grants & Resources or follow us on social media to find out when grant cycles begin.
 We will publish information about our current grant cycles on our Grant Seekers page.